 CETL partners with Learning and Technology Services (LTS) instructional designers to offer support for developing quality online courses and using instructional technology to enhance courses.

 Canvas is the learning management system used by UW-Eau Claire faculty and instructional staff to enhance face-to-face instruction or teach courses totally online.
 Canvas allows “anytime, anywhere” access to course-related files, electronic submission for assignments, online quizzes and tests, e-mail, and grades.

-With the need for social distancing and live streaming in the classroom, technology is different this semester.
-View the Classroom Technology for the Spring KB article for information about requesting technology and the availability of tools in the classroom.
+With the need for social distancing and live streaming in the classroom, technology is different.
+The Instructional Technology KB article talks about requesting technology, the availability of tools in the classroom, and other instructional technology.

 iClicker Student Response System